 Knowledge about the body has grown significantly over the years and many of the traditional ways of teaching seem less effective when compared to a scientific approach to dancing.
 Dancers in this day and age are keenly aware of the importance of their “instruments” and are constantly seeking ways in which to maximize their physical potential while decreasing the risk of injury and avoiding overdevelopment of muscles in an art form where the creation of “line” is important.

 Each dancer is unique with individual physical attributes, personal histories, and thinking processes.
-Yet, collectively, all dancers are driven by passion and want desperately to assimilate any and all knowledge that will help them in their endeavor to dance with control and abandon (seemingly contradictory goals).
+Yet, collectively, all dancers are driven by passion and seek anything that will help them in their endeavor to dance with control while actually having total control.
 With these scientific tools, students are able to apply universal concepts to their own individual circumstances, freeing themselves from unproductive habits and physical restrictions, consequently accelerating their development.

-Even with science, however, ballet mastery doesn’t happen overnight.
+Mastery of ballet technique typically doesn’t happen overnight.
 On the other hand, armed with the SuganoSystemBallet method, dancers can experience dramatic improvements immediately, producing quick and positive results through a logical progression.
-This surpasses rote, tiring repetition of unaccommodating exercises that can have negative physical and psychological repercussions.
+This surpasses rote, tiring repetition of exercises that can have negative physical and psychological repercussions.

-One can argue that incorporating science diminishes the “art” aspect of classical ballet.
+One can argue that incorporating science diminishes the artistic aspect of classical ballet.
 Dance is an art form where the moment of execution is paramount to articulating the proper expression and intent of the choreographer.
-The dancer must be able to make educated adjustments instantaneously in order to maintain healthy technique in the face of constant change.

 The application of science provides a consistent technical reference, independent of style or form.
 As a result, this allows the performer rock-solid technique with the freedom to devote more time to honing artistry and expression.
 Therefore, the science must be recognized as a valuable and integral partner in the grand scheme of things.